Pseudodifferential operators and the Connes-Kasparov isomorphism: Introduction

 under which the class in $R(K)$ of a finite-dimensional unitary representation $V$ of $K$ corresponds to the class of the identity operator on the bundle over $G/K$ with fiber $V$.
 In addition, $K_1(\PSDO^*_{G,K}) =0$. \end{theorem*}

 We shall prove the theorem above using the Connes-Kasparov isomorphism for $G$.
 Conversely, the theorem implies the Connes-Kasp\-arov isomorphism.
 Note that the statement involves no Dirac operators, and indeed the isomorphism in the theorem is defined using only identity operators.
-This makes it possible to calculate it in simple, representation-theoretic terms.
+As we shall see, this makes it possible to calculate the isomorphism in simple, representation-theoretic terms.

-For the rest of this introduction, we shall work with a real reductive group $G$.
+For the rest of this introduction, we shall specialize from almost-connected Lie groups to the case of a real reductive group $G$.
 Denote by $\Fin^*$ the $C^*$-category of finite-dimensional Hilbert spaces.
 If $\pi\colon G \to U(H_\pi)$ is an irreducible, tempered unitary representation of $G$, then there is a functor

-that, on objects, takes a representation $V$ of $K$ to the multiplicity space $ [ H_\pi \otimes V]^K$.
+that, on objects, maps a representation $V$ of $K$ to the space $ [ H_\pi \otimes V]^K$.
 Taking $K$-theory, the functor induces a morphism of abelian groups

-Let us now introduce the following terminology, suggested to us by Alexandre Afoustidis.
+Let us now introduce the following terminology, suggested to us by Alexandre Afgoustidis.

-\begin{definition*} A unitary representation of $G$ is \emph{tempiric} if it is irreducible, tempered, and has real infinitesimal character, as in \cite{Vogan00}, for example.
+\begin{definition*} A unitary representation of $G$ is \emph{tempiric} if it is tempered, irreducible, and has real infinitesimal character, as in \cite{Vogan00}, for example.
 Denote by $R(G)_{\mathrm{tempiric}}$ the free abelian group on the set unitary equivalence classes of tempiric representations of $G$. \end{definition*}

-A well-known and important theorem of David Vogan asserts that there is a bijection between irreducible unitary representations of $K$ and tempiric representations of $G$, given by minimal $K$-type (this follows from Vogan's algebraic classification of the admissible dual in \cite{VoganGreenBook}, but for an explicit statement of the result see \cite[Thm.~1.2]{VoganBranching07}).
+A well-known and important theorem of David Vogan provides a bijection from irreducible unitary representations of $K$ to tempiric representations of $G$, given by minimal $K$-type (this follows from Vogan's algebraic classification of the admissible dual in \cite{VoganGreenBook}, but for an explicit statement of the result see \cite[Thm.~1.2]{VoganBranching07}).
 The bijection is illustrated in Figure~\ref{fig:vogan}, where the tempiric representations are precisely the discrete series and the irreducible constituents of the base principal series representations.
-Using our first theorem, we may prove as a consequence of Vogan's theorem that: